-This bulletin is for undergraduate students of Mechanical Engineering Department of BUET.
-Although this bulletin has been written principally for the students, student advisers would find it valuable as a reference document.
+This bulletin is aimed at the undergraduate students of Mechanical Engineering Department of BUET.
+Although this bulletin has been written primarily for the undergraduate students, student advisers would also find it valuable as a reference document.

-It provides general information about the university, its historical background, faculties and teaching departments, university administration, departments / divisions in the Faculty of Mechanical Engineering and provides a list of its teaching members.
-Different aspects of the course system, such as rules and regulations relating to admission, credit structure, course offering instructions, attendance, teacher student contact, grading system, performance evaluation, requirement for degrees, etc. are introduced.
-It describes the course requirements, detail course outline and courses offered in different terms for the undergraduate students of Mechanical Engineering.
+It attempts to provide some general information about the university, its historical background, faculties/departments, university administration, departments / divisions in the Faculty of Mechanical Engineering and provides a list of its teaching members.
+Different aspects of the course system, such as the rules and regulations relating to admission, credit structure, course offering instructions, attendance, teacher-student interaction, grading system, performance evaluation, requirement for degrees, etc. are introduced.
+It describes the detailed course outline, course requirements, and the courses offered in different terms for the undergraduate students of Mechanical Engineering.

-Some of the information recorded in this booklet is likely to be modified from time to time.
+Some of the information noted in this booklet is likely to be modified from time to time.
 Students are strongly advised to be in touch with their advisers regarding modifications that are introduced by the University.

-We hope this information bulletin will be very useful to the new undergraduate students and to the student's advisers in the Department of Mechanical Engineering.
+We hope this information bulletin will be very useful to the new undergraduate students and to the student's advisers of the Department of Mechanical Engineering, BUET.